dzervoudakes/grindstonejs/README.md

 For the average project, 87kb or so worth of jQuery - minified - is unnecessary.
 Grindstone.js handles many commonly used methods while weighing in at just 13kb (minified).

-This library does not aim to replace jQuery 100%.
+This library does not aim to replace jQuery.

 Grindstone.js supports the following browsers: